jlevy/lft/README.md

 # Linters for Thought: Reflections on Software Engineering and Collective Intelligence

 Joshua Levy ([GitHub](https://github.com/jlevy), [Twitter](https://x.com/ojoshe))\
-*v0.1.4 (June 2025) – Draft!*
+*v0.1.5 (June 2025) – Draft!*

 <div class="boxed-text">

-This is a rough draft.
+This is a rough and incomplete draft.
 I'd be very grateful for your feedback!

 The ideas here come from many people, no doubt far more than I have currently cited.
-Some are from conversations with friends and colleagues over the years.
-I would like to add more credits where they are due.
+I would like to include more references and credits where they are due.
 If you know relevant work or if your own work is relevant, please let me know so I can reference it.